 The definitive “investigation” is the discovery of patches of endometriosis on laparoscopy – and in practice, in patients with severe and recurrent pain, this is often performed as the diagnostic test.
 However, endometriosis can be a clinical diagnosis.
 Many of the investigations are performed to rule out other differentials, and will typically be normal in endometriosis.

-- Therapeutic ablation can often be performed at the same time
+- Therapeutic ablation can often be performed at the same time as a diagnostic laparoscopy

 Other investigations are often performed and may be supportive of the diagnosis, or of a differential.

-- Bloods for anaemia and hormone levels
+- Bloods for anaemia and consider hormone levels

 - CA-125 is often raised, but non-specific and should not be used as a diagnosis test